Karunabist/learning/README.md

 - [X] [Membership](https://en.wikipedia.org/wiki/Element_(mathematics)): If B is a set and x is an element of B, this is written in shorthand as x ∈ B, which can also be read as "x belongs to B", or "x is in B".
 The statement "y is not an element of B" is written as y ∉ B, which can also be read as "y is not in B".
+- [X] [Universal set(U)](https://en.wikipedia.org/wiki/Universal_set): In set theory, a universal set is a set which contains all objects, including itself.
 - [X] [The empty set](https://en.wikipedia.org/wiki/Empty_set): The empty set (or null set) is the unique set that has no members.
 It is denoted ∅ or ${\displaystyle \emptyset }\emptyset$  or { } or ϕ (or ϕ).
 - [X] [Singleton sets](https://en.wikipedia.org/wiki/Singleton_(mathematics)): A singleton set is a set with exactly one element; such a set may also be called a unit set.
 Any such set can be written as {x}, where x is the element.
 The set {x} and the element x mean different things; Halmos draws the analogy that a box containing a hat is not the same as the hat.
 - [X] [Subsets](https://en.wikipedia.org/wiki/Subset): If every element of set A is also in B, then A is described as being a subset of B, or contained in B, written A ⊆ B, or B ⊇ A. The latter notation may be read B contains A, B includes A, or B is a superset of A. The relationship between sets established by ⊆ is called inclusion or containment.
 Two sets are equal if they contain each other: A ⊆ B and B ⊆ A is equivalent to A = B.